 Tagged rel-20130209 (28638b4bc1f3753bb56d7c5f20d7a283df9fe786).

 Tagged rel-20130208 (1ac7880b426ecd702d09b666fd1c8e3de1326de1).

 Create a context with hxd_open().
 Compile the format string with hxd_compile().
-Write your data as smallish chunks using hxd_write(), and then read out the formatted data with hxd_read().
+Write your data as smallish chunks using hxd_write(), interleaving consumption of the formatted data with hxd_read().
 Use hxd_flush() to signal end-of-file, and read any remaining data with hxd_read() again.

 The context can be reused—without recompiling the format string—by calling hxd_reset(), which will reset the internal buffers and other state.
 Then call hxd_write(), hxd_flush(), and hxd_read() like before.

 The source file contains a simple command-line utility when built with -DHEXDUMP_MAIN.
-Compiling with -DHEXDUMP_LUALIB will expose and build the Lua buildings.
+Compiling with -DHEXDUMP_LUALIB will expose and build the Lua bindings.